Quantum dimer models emerging from large-spin ultracold atoms: Detection

-{ \em Detection---} To probe the valence bond solid order and observe the resonating dimers in the plaquette and spin liquid phase, we propose measuring the dimer-dimer correlation function $\langle \hA_{ij}\+\hA_{ij}\hA_{kl}\+\hA_{kl}\rangle$.
-We provide an experimental protocol to image dimer bonds and measure dimer-dimer correlations, which researchers have calculated for quantum dimer models with $t'=0$ for different lattice geometries \cite{Misguich2002, Ralko2005, Zeng1995, Leung1996}.
-Furthermore, we numerically calculate these correlations in our system for both large and moderate values of $f$, thereby characterizing the ground state of our model.
+To probe the valence bond solid order and observe the resonating dimers in the plaquette and spin liquid phase, we propose measuring the dimer-dimer correlation function $\langle \hA_{ij}\+\hA_{ij}\nodag\hA_{kl}\+\hA_{kl}\nodag\rangle$.
+Similar correlation functions have been used to characterize order in quantum dimer models~\cite{Misguich2002, Ralko2005, Zeng1995, Leung1996}.
+We provide an experimental protocol to image these correlations.
+Furthermore, in Sec.~\ref{results} we numerically calculated these correlations in our system for both large and moderate values of $f$.

 To image the dimer bonds we propose shining a weak near-resonant photoassociation laser on the system, tuned near a molecular state with angular momenta $L=1$ and $S=0$.
-Then, when virtual hopping brings two atoms forming an $S=0, L=0$ dimer onto the same lattice site, the near-resonant light drives these atoms into the molecular state.
+In our system, when virtual hopping brings two atoms forming an $S=0, L=0$ dimer onto the same lattice site, the near-resonant light drives these atoms into the molecular state.
 The excited molecule has a short lifetime and so those atoms are lost from the trap.

-The probability of losing adjacent atoms which do not form a dimer is proportional to $\frac{1}{(2f+1)^2}$.
-Subsequently we use a quantum gas microscope to image the location of all remaining atoms \cite{Bakr2009, Jones2006}.
+After driving this photoassociation, one would use a quantum gas microscope to image the location of all remaining atoms \cite{Bakr2009, Jones2006}.
 All adjacent pairs of empty sites in the image were likely occupied by atoms entangled in dimers.
 In this way, a fraction of the dimers in the system can be imaged.
-Dimer-dimer correlations can be extracted by analyzing data from multiple realizations of this imaging process, and can be used to identify the phase.
-The ability to map out the correlations in a quantum dimer model will allow an unambiguous identification of the phases and their order.
+Quantitative dimer-dimer correlations can be extracted by analyzing data from multiple realizations of this imaging process, and can be used to identify the phase.
+Similar techniques have been used in the past to probe atomic correlations~\cite{partridge2005molecular}.

-To find out what these experiments may reveal, we simulate our system numerically by computing the ground state of the model in Eq. (\ref{eqn: AdagA}).
-The natural basis for a numerical simulation is spanned by the non-orthogonal singlet coverings.
-In our numerics, we do not rely on the large-$f$ approximation, nor do we restrict ourselves to the low-energy sector which contains only states with nearest-neighbor dimer bonds.
-However, we are limited to a small system with no more than 16 lattice sites.
-By exactly diagonalizing the Hamiltonian of Eq. (\ref{eqn: AdagA}), we compute the ground state and the dimer-dimer correlation functions $\langle \hA_{ij}\+\hA_{ij}\hA_{kl}\+\hA_{kl}\rangle$ for both square and triangular lattices.